Crownpeak/best-practices/product-discovery/fhr-salesforce-commerce-cloud/data-transformation-and-ingestion/README.md

 ### File Structure and Schema
 * **Fredhopper Schema:** Define the schema for your Fredhopper data, including the attributes and data types.
-* **File Format:** Ensure the flat files are in the correct format (e.g., CSV, XML) and adhere to the Fredhopper schema.
+* **File Format:** Ensure the flat files are in the correct format (e.g., CSV, JSON) and adhere to the Fredhopper schema.

 ### Upload Process to Fredhopper
 * **Fredhopper Admin Interface:** Use the Fredhopper admin interface to upload the flat files.